sqlitecloud/docs/src/pages/docs/commands/remove-user.md

 ---
 title: REMOVE USER
-description: The REMOVE USER command remove the user specified in the username parameter from the system.
-After command execution the username will not be able to login to the server.
-Admin user cannot be removed from the system.
+description: The REMOVE USER command removes the user specified in the username parameter from the system
 ---

 ## Syntax